vpon/scala-style-guide/README.md

 val twoWeeksLater = now + twoWeeks
 ```

 > **Why?** Date/time arithmetic is extremely complicated domain and it is impossible to make it right on one's own.
-Not every year has 365 days, not every day has 24×60×60 seconds, time zones change a few times a year, daylight-saving times rule change all the time etc.
+Not every year has 365 days, not every day has 24×60×60 seconds, time zones change a few times a year, daylight-saving time rules change all the time etc.

 # Akka